- Reference Number: HEY-580/2018

 When should I return to hospital?

 At each visit you will be told when to return next.
-It may be necessary to telephone for your blood results and confirm the date of your next appointment.
+The Nurse will telephone you with your blood results normally after 2 – 4 hours and confirm the date of your next appointment.
 You must telephone or attend the hospital if you are worried about severe or persistent lower abdominal pain, heavy vaginal bleeding or if you have any other concerns.
 (See telephone numbers provided at the end of the leaflet)

 Will I experience any pain?